igorbarinov/awesome-data-engineering/README.md

 - [Dataform](https://dataform.co/) - An open-source framework and web based IDE to manage datasets and their dependencies.
 SQLX extends your existing SQL warehouse dialect to add features that support dependency management, testing, documentation and more.
 - [Census](https://getcensus.com/) - A reverse-ETL tool that let you sync data from your cloud data warehouse to SaaS applications like Salesforce, Marketo, HubSpot, Zendesk, etc. No engineering favors required—just SQL.
 - [dbt](https://getdbt.com/) - A command line tool that enables data analysts and engineers to transform data in their warehouses more effectively.
+- [Kestra](https://kestra.io/) - Scalable, event-driven, language-agnostic orchestration and scheduling platform to manage millions of workflows declaratively in code.
 - [RudderStack](https://github.com/rudderlabs/rudder-server) - A warehouse-first Customer Data Platform that enables you to collect data from every application, website and SaaS platform, and then activate it in your warehouse and business tools.
 - [PACE](https://github.com/getstrm/pace) - An open source framework that allows you to enforce agreements on how data should be accessed, used, and transformed, regardless of the data platform (Snowflake, BigQuery, DataBricks, etc.)
 - [Prefect](https://prefect.io/) - Prefect is an orchestration and observability platform.
 With it, developers can rapidly build and scale resilient code, and triage disruptions effortlessly.